Analytical Methodology Development

 If it is determined that a contaminant is likely to end up in water at levels that may be a health concern, CEC program staff work with PHL staff to determine if an analytical method can be developed for that contaminant.
 If analytical method development is possible, PHL chemists will try to create one.
 Occasionally a method cannot be developed with the current technology.

 Acrylamide is a good example of a recent contaminant for which this process was successful.
 Acrylamide was identified as a contaminant that should be monitored in water; however, no method existed to extract it from water.
 The PHL was able to successfully create an extraction method.
-This method is now used to monitor water for acrylamide, and has been shared with the wider scientific community and the public.
+This method is now used to monitor water for acrylamide.

 With this project, the Public Health Laboratory and CEC program will: